 The image, clearly disturbing due to the implications it would trigger if it was true, soon became everybody’s main discussion topic but, even though it looks real and there might be a few people ready to swear that they saw the hybrid with their own eyes, it’s nothing but a sculpture.
 It’s art, folks!

 Let me say that again: the human-dog hybrid photo you get in your e-mail (or see on whatever website) is NOT that of a real, living and breathing hybrid!
 Remember that we’re living in an era where computer technology is very advanced, just as it is the case of everything else and some very creative minds can come up with art that is lifelike, but still not real.

 The sculpture, called The Young Family, has been designed by artist Patricia Piccinini and it has a strange background behind it, trying to prove somehow that “we are all a family”: us, humans and our best friends – the dogs.

-This sculpture, part of a larger Australian installation called “We are family” is made of silicon and, as you can see for yourself in the image that follows the article, is incredibly well done and could fool anybody that it’s real.
+This sculpture was part of a larger Australian installation called “We are family”.
+It is made of silicon and, as you can see for yourself in the image, is incredibly well done and could fool anybody that it’s real.

 Piccinini’s works animate the promise and the perils of the runaway scientific developments that pervade our time, said the member, Jane Silversmith.
 Her art embodies our dreams – dreams of perfect children, of perfect health, of life disease-free, and articulates the value of difference and uncertainty in human life.